Updated —

 How to read this chart

-The blue line is where storage actually went: it started the season near 83% on November 1, 2025, fell steadily through the heating months, and sits at about 46.1% as of June 20, 2026 (the solid dot) — refilling at a pace that has slowed to about +0.19pp/day over the last four days.
-The dashed blue line is the projected refill at that pace, ending near ~72% by November 1, 2026.
+The blue line is where storage actually went: it started the season near 83% on November 1, 2025, fell steadily through the heating months to a trough near 36.5% around April 1, and has refilled to about 53.7% as of July 20, 2026 (the solid dot, today's data point, EnergyRiskIQ aggregate cross-checked against GEF's own July 12 direct GIE AGSI+ read of 51.84%) — running at a pace of about +0.23pp/day over that 8-day window.
+The dashed blue line is the projected refill at that pace, ending near ~77.9% by November 1, 2026.
 The grey ghost line is the 5-year seasonal norm — the shape a "normal" year traces — and the green dashed line is the 80% November 1 target.
-The projection now sits below that relaxed target; if the pace does not accelerate, the EU would end the refill season roughly 8pp short of the 80% bar — storage is still ~12pp under the seasonal norm and the formal 90% remains well out of reach.
+The amber wedge marks the gap between the projected trajectory and that target: the projection now falls short of it at every point through November 1 — a reversal from the Jul 12 reading, which had briefly projected slightly ahead of pace.
+Storage is running roughly 13.8 percentage points below the 5-year seasonal norm, and the formal 90% target remains well out of reach.

 Why storage entered 2026 so low